 Family Code §3007 defines sole physical custody as being that a child shall reside with and be under the supervision of one parent, subject to the power of the court to order visitation.

-Sole physical custody means that your child lives with one parent and that parent is the custodial parent.
-Your child's other parent has visitation time with the child and is called the non-custodial parent.
+In other words, sole physical custody means that your child lives primarily with one parent.
+This is usually the residence where the child’s school attendance will be based on.
+That parent will be the custodial parent.
+The other parent has visitation time with the child and is called the non-custodial parent.

 You can add midweek visits or overnights to any of these schedules to modify them to fit your needs.

 Many states have laws that prefer joint custody over sole custody.
 Courts in these states will order joint custody as the default unless a parent can prove that sole custody is in the best interest of the child.
 Joint custody does not mean that both parents get equal parenting time with the child.

 If you want sole custody because you want your child to live primarily with you, you may still be able to have the living arrangements you want with joint custody.

 The child has a home base that is beneficial for school registration and attendance.